 Systems thinking is an attempt in conventional thinking to address relatedness and holism, especially relatedness to its environment, but it still sets too great a store on the part-whole relationship (a system is composed of sub-systems and is itself sub-system to the next higher system).

-Copyright (c) 2002 Andrew Basden.
+Copyright (c) all dates below Andrew Basden.
 But you may use this material subject to conditions.